 Sometimes, people feel afraid or uncertain about treatment.
 They might think it’s too expensive and time-consuming, or that it won’t work for them.
 They tell themselves that treatment is for serious addicts, and they don’t belong in that category.

 Not Ready to Stop

-Some researchers also propose that alcoholic denial may be the result of cognitive impairments linked to alcoholism.
-Alcoholics may have difficulties with insight, working memory, complex thought, and problem solving.
+Some researchers also propose that denial may be the result of cognitive impairments linked to alcohol use disorder.
+People with AUD may have difficulties with insight, working memory, complex thought, and problem solving.3

 People with alcohol use disorder sometimes have reduced capacity for organizing and analyzing available evidence to draw a conclusion.
-They may also struggle with rigid thinking or concreteness of thought, making it hard to change their minds on a topic like whether they have a serious drinking problem.
+This may cause rigid thinking or concreteness of thought, making it hard to change their minds on a topic like whether they have a serious drinking problem.

 These researchers argue that severe denial in the face of overwhelming evidence is consistent with cognitive impairment.